afterpay/sdk-ios/README.md

 A configuration should be set on the Afterpay SDK in line with configuration data retrieved from the Afterpay API.
 This configuration can be cached and should be updated once per day.

 A locale should also be set matching the region for which you need to display terms and conditions.
-This also affects how currencies are localised, to test this out try out the components tab of the Example App.
+This also affects how currencies are localised as well as what branding is displayed, for instance usage of the `"en_GB"` locale will display Clearpay branding.

 ```swift
 do {